klgraham/lua-c-embedding/README.md

 ### Prerequisites

-If LuaJIT and Luarocks aren't already installed, you'll need to install them.
-Follow the instructions here: http://torch.ch/docs/getting-started.html
+If [LuaJIT](http://luajit.org/download.html) and [Luarocks](https://github.com/keplerproject/luarocks/wiki/Download) aren't already installed, you'll need to install them.
+I used LuaJIT 2.1.0-beta2.
+What follows assumes that you've installed them from source or via a package manager like Homebrew.
+For compilation, I've used gcc, but have also checked that clang should work without issue.
+On macOS clang might be a better option.

 ## Hello, World!